Lramseyer/vaporview/README.md

 - Hold **Ctrl**, and **Scroll**, or use the pinch gesture in touchpad mode
 - Use the Zoom in/out buttons on the top right
 - Click and drag over the area you wish to zoom in on
+  - Note that zoom animations can be disabled in the settings

 ![](https://github.com/Lramseyer/vaporview/blob/main/readme_assets/zoom.gif?raw=true)